ToobaMir/Maternal-Health-Assistant/README.md

 4. Paste your API key into the first line of the app.js file as instructed in the code.
 5. Save the file and you're all set!

 ⚠️ **Important:** Keep your API key private.
-Do not share it publicly or commit it to public repositories. format this read me file
+Do not share it publicly or commit it to public repositories.